 Part II.
 Best Color enhancer treats

 5. Bloodworms – A bloodworm is the larvae stage of midge fly.
 They are red in color.
-Bloodworm is high in protein and minerals and are highly welcomed by most fish as a luxury food.
-While the nutritious value of bloodworms might be similar to the ordinary mosquito larvae, the color enhancing ability of the bloodworms is much better.
-Because it is high in protein, it is recommended to feed your fish only once or twice per week as a special treat.
-They come in freeze dried and frozen packages.
+Bloodworm is high in protein and minerals and is a delicacy for most fish.
+While the nutritious value of bloodworms might be similar to the ordinary mosquito larvae, the color enhancement feature of the bloodworms is much better.
+Because it is high in protein, we recommend feeding your fish only once or twice per week as a special treat.
+They come in freeze-dried and frozen packages.
 Some brands label mosquito larvae with the name of “bloodworm”.
 You need to watch out for it if you are after the color enhancement goal.

-6. Brine Shrimp – Brine shrimp is often used in conditioning the fish for breeding, as well as a fry food.
+6. Brine Shrimp – Brine shrimp is often used in conditioning the fish for breeding, as well as a fish fry food.
 It is high in amino acid and minerals.
-It is another very good color enhancement food for aquarium fish.
-You can buy the frozen packages or the freeze dried.
-I have used Hikari frozen brine shrimp cubes, as well as freeze dried bottled brine shrimp from both Omega One and Hikari brands.
+It is another excellent color enhancement food for aquarium fish.
+You can buy the frozen packages, or the freeze dried.
+I have used Hikari frozen brine shrimp cubes, as well as freeze-dried bottled brine shrimp from both Omega One and Hikari brands.

 9. Krill – You can feed whole krill as a color enhancer.
-Either freeze dried krill or frozen Krill will do just fine.
+Either freeze-dried krill or frozen Krill will do just fine.
 As mentioned earlier, krill is extremely easy to digest for fish since it is a natural food for many fish species in the wild.
-Freeze dried packages are whole krill which should be crushed into smaller pieces if your fish are too small to swallow it whole.
-Frozen package has smaller pieces of krill, which even my 2~3 inches long fish can eat them in one bite.
+You may crush the freeze-dried whole krill into smaller pieces if your fish are too small to swallow it whole.
+Frozen krill are in smaller pieces, and even my 2~3 inches small fish can eat them in one bite.